-- Support proposals that foster a strong and durable global economy and advance the sustainability goals and objectives expressed in CalPERS' Investment Beliefs and Global Governance Principles, including, but not limited to, proposals that: - a.
-Improve transparency and timely disclosure of environmental risks, such as those associated with climate change that will enable investors to evaluate both risk and opportunities. - b.
-Promote the development of a clear and predictable national climate policy that will enable businesses to evaluate and justify large-scale, long-term capital investments necessary to transition to a cleaner, more energy efficient economy. - c.
-Promote the alignment of energy and transportation policies to stimulate new technologies that will enhance competitiveness and innovation leading to meaningful greenhouse gas reductions. - 2.
+- Support proposals that foster a strong and durable global economy and advance the sustainability goals and objectives expressed in CalPERS' Investment Beliefs, Global Governance Principles, and the Global Investor Statement on Climate Change, including, but not limited to, proposals that: - a.
+Encourage capital deployment at scale to finance the transition to a low carbon economy and encourage investment in climate change adaptation. - b.
+Provide stable, reliable and economically meaningful carbon pricing that helps redirect investment commensurate with the scale of the climate change challenge. - c.
+Phase out subsidies for fossil fuels. - 2.
 Support proposals that foster a healthy and diverse California economy with strong companies, solid infrastructure for commerce, robust business development, fair labor practices and employment. - 3.
 Support proposals that promote the cultivation of the next generation of external portfolio management talent consistent with the CalPERS Emerging Manager Five-Year Plan.